hwheeler01/hwheeler01.github.io/people.md

 	<img src="{{ site.baseurl }}/images/hew.jpg" width="150px" height="150px" align="left"/>
     </a>
 <figcaption>
 	Heather is an Assistant Professor at <a href="http://luc.edu/">Loyola University Chicago</a> with joint appointments in the Departments of <a href="http://luc.edu/biology">Biology</a>, <a href="http://luc.edu/cs">Computer Science</a>, and <a href="http://ssom.luc.edu/public_health_sciences/">Public Health Sciences</a>.
 She teaches courses within the <a href="http://luc.edu/bioinformatics/">Bioinformatics</a> major.
 She was recently featured in a <a href="{{ site.baseurl }}/images/wheeler-newsletterpage-2016.pdf">New Faculty Spotlight</a> article in the Biology Department Newsletter.
 Before joining Loyola in 2015, she was a Postdoctoral Fellow at <a href="http://medicine.uchicago.edu/index.aspx">The University of Chicago</a>.
 While there, she appeared in a <a href="http://www.labtv.com/Home/Profile?researcherId=1894">LabTV video</a> describing her research.
 Heather holds a Ph.D. in Genetics from <a href="http://genetics.stanford.edu/">Stanford University</a> and a B.A. in Biology from <a href="http://www.hamline.edu/cla/biology/">Hamline University</a>.
 When not working on modeling complex trait genetics or course design, Heather enjoys exploring Chicago with her family.
-Favorite spots include <a href="http://www.fieldmuseum.org/">The Field Museum</a>, <a href="http://www.momotarochicago.com/">Momotaro</a>, <a href="http://www.chicagoparkdistrict.com/parks/Coliseum-Park/">Coliseum Park</a>, <a href="http://en.wikipedia.org/wiki/U.S._Cellular_Field">The Cell</a>, and <a href="http://www.lh-st.com/">Lincoln Hall</a>.
+Favorite spots include <a href="http://www.fieldmuseum.org/">The Field Museum</a>, <a href="http://www.momotarochicago.com/">Momotaro</a>, <a href="http://www.chicagoparkdistrict.com/parks/Coliseum-Park/">Coliseum Park</a>, <a href="https://en.wikipedia.org/wiki/Guaranteed_Rate_Field">Comiskey or whatever it's called</a> when the Twins are in town, and <a href="http://www.lh-st.com/">Lincoln Hall</a>.
 </figcaption>
 </figure>
 <br>